As far as possible, we aim to keep you up to date on our website.

 The headlines:

-- Several local bus companies have won a number of awards over the past year.
+- Several local bus companies have won a number of awards over the past year, or so.

 One of the bigger loses is the axing of the £6.10 all day East Sussex ticket (and weekly equivalent), which allowed travel on multiple